AutoConfig Filter Types

 maxPrice | Checks if the asset's current price is less than a specified value.
 Fails if the price is not defined, zero, or above this value. | Filtering assets below a specified price. | n/a |

 minVolumeRank | Checks if the asset's volume rank is greater than a specified value.
-Volume rank means that assets are sorted by trading volume, for example USDT-BTC would usually have rank 1 on all USDT pairs on an exchange.
+Volume rank means that assets are sorted by trading volume; for example, USDT-BTC would usually have rank 1 on all USDT pairs on an exchange.
 Fails if the volume is undefined, zero, or the rank is below this value. | Identifying assets with significant trading activity for potential liquidity. | n/a |

 maxVolumeRank | Checks if the asset's volume rank is less than a specified value.
-Volume rank means that assets are sorted by trading volume, for example USDT-BTC would usually have rank 1 on all USDT pairs on an exchange.
+Volume rank means that assets are sorted by trading volume; for example, USDT-BTC would usually have rank 1 on all USDT pairs on an exchange.
 Fails if the volume is undefined, zero, or the rank is above this value. | Filtering out overly popular assets that might be overvalued. | n/a |

 minPricePctChangeInterval | Checks if the price change percentage compared with the average price over an interval is greater than a specified value, considering the job's snapshot count. | Finding assets with recent upwards price movement. | lastSnapshots |